Milk & Motion

 Designing the Solution

 Based on research insights, I designed a guided Home → Practice → Reflection experience to support step-by-step learning during real-time practice.
+The experience breaks the process into focused actions, reducing cognitive load by simplifying instructions and limiting interaction during key moments.

 Key Design Decisions

-Structuring the End-to-End Journey
+1. Structuring the End-to-End Journey

 To reduce confusion during practice, I designed a clear flow from onboarding to reflection.
 Breaking the experience into defined steps creates a more predictable and easy-to-follow process.

-Reinforcing Progress and Motivation
+2. Reinforcing Progress and Motivation

 To address uncertainty during learning, I introduced reflection and progress features.
 Simple prompts and supportive feedback help reinforce progress and build confidence over time.

-Making Practice More Guided and Understandable
+3. Making Practice More Guided and Understandable

 To support real-time learning, I designed a step-by-step practice flow with simplified instructions and visual support.
 This helps users stay focused on one step at a time without feeling overwhelmed.